mehemken/hememken.io/CONTRIBUTE_TO_THE_BLOG.md

 # Contributing

+These instructions are incomplete.
+It seems to mee I still have some work to do to make it easy for you to contribute.
+Updates coming soon.

+# If you want to contribute anyway

 To get started you'll need the [Anaconda distribution][2] of Python.
 Use Python 3.

 You will also need to use `conda` to create the dependencies for this project.